COMP1100-PAL/comp1100-pal.github.io/_posts/2017-05-22-data-types.md

 a) Develop a data type, `Order` that encapsulates all of these elements for ordering a pizza: Name, primary topping, secondary topping, cost, and whether your pizza is ready yet.
 Draw a diagram if this helps.
 Remember you can have _up to_ two secondary topings.

+b) Is your `Order` type abstract or algebraic?

-b) Develop a data type  to handle multiple `Order`s (perhaps a list?).
+c) Develop a data type  to handle multiple `Order`s (perhaps a list?).
+Is this type abstract or algebraic?

-c) Jay wants money now!
+d) Jay wants money now!
 Let him prioritise his most expensive pizzas first.
 Write a function that organises a list of `Order`s based on their price, arranging them in descending order.

-d) Write a function that adds up all the costs of a set of `Order`s, so Jay can calculate his final profit.
+e) Write a function that adds up all the costs of a set of `Order`s, so Jay can calculate his final profit.

-e) Order up!
+f) Order up!
 Jay wants the names of the people who's pizzas are ready.
 Given a set of `Order`s, write a function which extracts the names of the people whose pizzas are ready.

-f) Uh-oh!
+g) Uh-oh!
 It seems the health inspector is visiting tonight, and for this reason Jay does not want to sell any pizzas with Mystery Meat™ .
 Write a function that deletes all pizzas with Mystery Meat as a primary topping from a set of `Order`s.